 If you want to make people fall in love with your blog, what better way to do so than by showing them your absolute best posts?
 Highlight these in a prominent spot in your sidebar so everyone can find them!
 Not only are these posts your most popular, they’re also probably the best representation of what your blog is about.
 This will immediately tell readers whether or not yours is a blog they want to read.

 At this point, a mobile responsive design is not even optional.
 Not only will it be more difficult for your readers to read your blog without a mobile responsive design (as many are probably reading on mobile devices), but Google will also penalize you!
-Earlier this year, they made it clear that sites that aren’t mobile responsive will be docked in the search results.
+They’ve made it clear that sites that aren’t mobile responsive will be docked in the search results.
 Luckily, most designs you’ll purchase are automatically mobile responsive, but it’s definitely something you’ll want to check on.

 Not everyone will agree with me, but I prefer a minimal number of fonts and colors on a blog.
 This doesn’t mean your blog has to be boring by any means!
 But too many fonts and colors can be distracting.
 It also takes away from the cohesiveness of your design, and it will be difficult for readers to determine what your design really is.
-As you can see, I’ve limited my blog to three fonts.
-The script font I use in my header and in my images is Lobster Two.
-The font I use for my body text is Droid Serif.
-And the font I use for the rest of my header and blog images is Oswald.
-My actual blog design has three colors: mint, coral, and gray.
-I also use different colors in the actual post images to find a color that best matches the image.
+As you can see, I’ve limited my blog to two fonts.
+I use these same two fonts for my images, blog header, and body text.
+I also limit the colors I use to just a few.
 Since the general aesthetic of my images always remains the same, someone could see an image from my blog on Pinterest and immediately associate it with my blog!